suprahero83/TrainApp/readme.md

 - Random train stops. - Done
 - Disable start button in web interface when train is running. - Done
 - Logs view in web interface. - Done
-- reverse and reverse speed.
+- reverse and reverse speed. - Done
-- Fix start button so it is more acurate
+- Fix start button so it is more acurate - Done

 ### Active Profile create db ###